tomtrask/accupedo-r/README.md

 ### What Accupedo does
 Accupedo is a phone pedometer app.
-It maintains a sqlite database called Accupedo that on my Android phone I can easily transfer to my computer and analyze.
+It maintains a sqlite database called Accupedo.db that on my Android phone I can easily transfer to my computer and analyze.

 That database contains approximately one record for each